2020-21 Fellowship Grant Program for Early Career Workshop Participants

 The Wabash Center is committed to developing faculty members who are critically reflective about their teaching.
 Our Early Career Teaching and Learning workshops are designed to engage the participants in developing the craft of teaching, understanding one’s own teaching vocation, and analyzing how one’s institutional context shapes the work of the classroom.

-The Workshop Fellowship Program extends this work by awarding a fellowship of $5000 to workshop participants for a teaching project that takes place in the academic year following the workshop.
+The Workshop Fellowship Grant Program extends this work by awarding a grant of $5000 to workshop participants for a teaching project that takes place in the academic year following the workshop.

 A good teaching project will address questions arising from the faculty member’s classroom experience and teaching.
 It might focus on learning more about the students being taught and the competences they bring to the classroom; it might involve a specific course that did not go well the first time it was taught; it might seek to understand why a particular concept is challenging for students to learn; why a particular topic is encountering resistance; or it might involve deepening the faculty member’s understanding of how to facilitate difficult conversations in the classroom, such as those around racial privilege, gender and sexuality, or interfaith issues.